Towerborne: Development and release

 Towerborne is being developed by Stoic and published by Xbox Game Studios.
 The game was developed using Unreal Engine, and the game's art style was inspired by animated feature films.
 Initially the game was designed to be a 2D game like The Banner Saga series, though this was later expanded to include more axes of movement.
 The tone of the game is more uplifting when compared with The Banner Saga.
 While the game is set in a post-apocalyptic world, the tower of Belfry was described by the team as "a beacon of hope and safety amongst the ruins of humanity and the City of Numbers".

 Codenamed Project Belfry, the game was first leaked in October 2021.
 The game was officially announced on June 11, 2023, during the Xbox Games Showcase.
 Towerborne was envisioned by Stoic as a live service game, with the studio planning to introduce new content to the game following its official launch.

-On August 20, 2024, it was announced that the game would release in early access on September 10, 2024 for Windows, with the final game releasing as a free-to-play game in 2025.
+On August 20, 2024, it was announced that the game would release in early access on September 10, 2024 for Windows, with the final game planned to be releasing as a free-to-play game in 2025.

+On January 7, 2026, it was announced that the final game would release on February 26, 2026, with the game dropping the free-to-play model in favor of a "complete" experience with offline play support.